Open-Attestation/documentation-website/docs/verifiable-document/wrapping-document.md

 Now that we have all the raw documents in a single folder, we will use the CLI tool to read all the files in that folder, wrap documents and then output the files in another directory `wrapped-documents`.

-At the same time a `merkle root`, a 64 character long string prepended with `0x` will be generated.
-The merkle root is the only information that will be stored onto the blockchain to verify the issuance status of an OA document.
+At the same time a `merkleRoot`, a 64 character long string prepended with `0x` will be generated.
+The `merkleRoot` is the only information that will be stored onto the Blockchain to verify the issuance status of an OA document.

 From the folder containing the `raw-documents` folder, run: